JagadeeshBee/ProjectPostMan-part-1/README.md

 GET Request to the local server – Fetchin  list of users from http://localhost:3000/users. screenshot showing alice and bob
 # Post request added a new user charlie to the local server
-screenshot for confirmation of response is included
+screenshot includes confirmation of response
 # Get request - public api
 Queried a Public API poke api indexing pikachu of pokemon https://pokeapi.co/api/v2/pokemon/pikachu